 Success-Minded Question #1: Why Do Record Companies And Bands Choose To Work With Some Musicians And Not Others?

-Most musicians falsely assume that record companies and bands only work with musicians who:
+Most musicians assume that record companies and bands only work with musicians who:

 This video explains in detail the things that record companies and bands look for in you:

-Success-Minded Question #5: How Can I Achieve Financial Security In The Music Business?
+Success-Minded Question #2: How Can I Achieve Financial Security In The Music Business?

 - They don’t develop multiple streams of music-related income, which are: